emgrasmeder/tidy-data-crash-course/README.md

 # A Tidy Data Crash Course
-So you're a pretty decent software dev, but for some reason you have to start working with data for the first time.
-Most likely, spreadsheets worked fine for your team/org while you proved the business hypothesis, and now you need to build something more robust while under pressure to keep running business as usual.
+So you're a pretty decent software dev, and you've been tasked with phasing out your organization's Spreadsheet based workflow.
+Most likely, those spreadsheets worked fine while getting things off the ground, and now you need to build something more robust while under pressure to keep running business as usual.

-Already know how to build an application inspired by the principles of the [12 Factor App](https://12factor.net/) and the [Ports and Adapters](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) pattern, you just have to replace your existing workflow with that new app - you know it'll be a faster, more robust, more extensible, automated, tested data pipeline.
+You just have to replace your existing workflow with that new app - you know it'll be a faster, more robust, more extensible, automated, tested data pipeline.
 But you need to get in the mindset and familiarize yourself with how to work in this context.
+This little breeze through will introduce you to the tools and help you build a little but of muscle memory for how you'll ditch your spreadsheets and get started with a robust Python solution.

 ## Getting Started